firelightrpg/PilotWave/README.md

 ### Scale

-Scale determines the size of the hex scale and the duration of exchanges.
+Scale determines the size of each hex on the map and the duration of each exchange.
 A combatant may move any number of hexes, up to its speed.
-Moving more than five hexes imposes a Poor (-1) shift on all actions for the combatant, and for any actions against that combatant.
-Moving more than 10 imposes a Terrible (-2) shift and more than 20, Awful (-3).
+Moving five or more hexes imposes a Poor (-1) shift on all actions by the combatant, and any actions against that combatant.
+Moving ten or more hexes imposes a Terrible (-2) shift and more than 20, Awful (-3).
 If both an attacker and a target are moving, the higher shift applies, unless the attacker can match vectors with the target.

 #### Personal and Vehicle Combat Scale